saursin/riscv-atom/docs/pages/getting-started/examples.rst

 The Runall Script
 ------------------
-Instead of testing all examples one-by-one, we can use the provided `atomsim-runall.sh` script to autometically compile and simulate all examples.
+Instead of testing all examples one-by-one, we can use the provided `atomsim-runall.sh` script to automatically compile and simulate all examples.

 ::